How to sell your business in Canada

 Commercial due diligence

 During commercial due diligence, buyers assess whether your business has growth potential.
-They typically review:
+Be ready to address these areas:

 How to speed up due diligence